sigp/lighthouse/book/src/become-a-validator-source.md

-# Become an Validator: Building from Source
+# Become a Validator: Building from Source

+## 0. Install Rust
+If you don't have Rust installed already, visit [rustup.rs](https://rustup.rs/) to install it.

+> Note:  if you're not familiar with Rust or you'd like more detailed instructions, see our  [installation guide](./installation.md).

 ## 1. Download and install Lighthouse

-If you don't have Rust installed already, visit [rustup.rs](https://rustup.rs/) to install it.

 Once you have Rust installed, you can install Lighthouse with the following commands (don't forget to use the `testnet5` branch):